Dpdl-io/DpdlEngine/README.md

 You can find more Dpdl examples in the section below: '**Dpdl Examples**'

-### Licensing

-Dpdl is a proprietary software developed by SEE Solutions.
-A valid license key file 'LicenseKeyDpdl' is required to run the software.
-The 'DpdlEngine lite' version of the software can be downloaded as a free trial shareware (see Download section).
-The professional version of DpdlEngine will be released on custom licensing models depending on type of use and application domain.
-Feel free to write to info@dpdl.io for more info.

-All Dpdl sample scripts and Dpdl sample applications published on this repository are released under the MIT License agreement.

 ## Why Dpdl?

 Dpdl is suitable for rapid application development in various domains, in particular also for small development of